nextcloud/previewgenerator/README.md

 Preview generation can be a very long running job.
 Thus we need a system that does not time out.

-### It sometimes crashed

-Yes this happens.
-Most of it is due to corrupted files not being handled that gracefully in the Nextcloud server.
-Improvements in this area are coming with Nextcloud 12

 ### I get "Command already running"

 Yes this happens when the `pre-generate` command crashes.
 No worries the lock